selfresonator/skippchallenge/README.md

-To install:
+To install(from root directory):

-(from root directory)
-1. npm install
+- npm install

-1. bower install
+- bower install

-To run:
+To run(from root directory):

-(from root directory)
 npm start